 Moreover, software offers ease in comparing actuals versus forecasts and maintaining up-to-date forecasts for clear visibility on future cash flows, as we discussed earlier in this guide.
 Such tasks are cumbersome when using spreadsheets.

-Now, let's address the written part of your waste management services business plan.
+Now, let's address the written part of your waste management company business plan.
 While it may be less prone to errors, using software can significantly boost productivity.
 Word processors lack instructions and examples for each section of your business plan.
 They also won't automatically update your numbers when changes occur in your forecast, and they lack automated formatting capabilities.

 In summary, while some entrepreneurs may consider Word or Excel for their business plan, it's far from the best or most efficient solution when compared to specialized software.